 This protected characteristic is one in which the comparison against the census is impacted as we are comparing total population against working age population.
-As has been the case in the past, we attract the vast majority of applications from individuals who are over 25 years old.
+As has been the case in the past, we attract most applications from individuals who are over 25 years old.
 This could be due to qualification and experience requirements of posts advertised however these are reviewed regularly to ensure that post requirements are necessary and justifiable.
 This is not only necessary to ensure a fair and appropriate process but to attain an adequate pool of applicants in a rural location.

 Both our college staff profile and our appointments have a higher representation of higher aged individuals.
-Again, this may be in part due to the flexible types of working offered by the college which may be more attractive to those groups.
+Again, this may be in part due to the flexible types of working offered by the college which may be more attractive to those groups also the prior experience and qualifications required of our specialised posts.